m0ru/rri-vu-presentation/slides-content.md

 Note:
 * turns out, some guy does this to show that bullying is bad
 * because his girl friend got bullyied on social media and committed suicide
-* actual "game of consequences" is triggered by bee-killswitch
+* actual "game of consequences" is triggered by 🐝-killswitch 💀
 * victims are those that USED #deathTo

 real life comparison: